AdobeDocs/experience-manager-65.en/help/sites-developing/hobbes.md

 AEM provides a framework for automating tests for your AEM UI.
 Using the framework, you write and run UI tests directly in a web browser.
 The framework provides a javascript API for creating tests.

-The AEM test framework uses Hobbes.js, a testing library written in Javascript.
-The Hobbes.js framework was developed for testing AEM as part of the development process.
-The framework is now available for public use for testing your AEM applications.

->[!NOTE]
->
->Refer to the Hobbes.js [documentation](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/test-api/index.html) for full details of the API.

 ## Structure of Tests {#structure-of-tests}

 When using automated tests within AEM, the following terms are important to understand: